Asus Vivobook Pro 15 OLED review: OLED and RTX at a reasonable price

 - Weight: 3.64 pounds

 But don't forget the price.
-Asus offers all the above for just $1,099.
-That undercuts high-end alternatives from Dell and HP by about $500 (with optional OLED panels equipped).
+Asus offers all the above for just US$1,099 (AU$1,799).
+That undercuts high-end alternatives from Dell and HP by about US$500 (with optional OLED panels equipped).
 The gap makes it obvious Asus isn't trying to beat premium laptops on design or build quality.
 Instead, Asus hopes to pack so much power for so little cash that you'll happily overlook a few nitpicks.

 Design and build quality